Some really great info has been coming out in the last couple days about Star…

 1. Download the Disneyland App

 Most likely if you are a regular Disneyland-goer, you already have this downloaded on your smartphone.
-If this is your first visit, or haven’t downloaded it yet make sure to do so BEFORE arriving in Disneyland.
+If this is your first visit, or haven’t downloaded it yet make sure to do so BEFORE the day of your visit to Disneyland.

-As you will see, time is crucial to booking your boarding passes for Rise of the Resistance, and you don’t want to lose precious moments fumbling with downloading an app or a technical issue.
+As you will see, time is crucial to booking your boarding passes for Rise of the Resistance, and you don’t want to lose precious moments fumbling with downloading an app or a technical issue on the morning of your visit.
 Download it and make sure it works.

-Also, the boarding group is tied to park admission and it will be scanned upon entry of the attraction, so make sure your tickets are linked to your Disneyland app.
+Also, the boarding group is tied to your park admission and park reservation and it will be scanned upon entry of the attraction, so make sure your tickets are linked to your Disneyland app.

 2. Getting Your Boarding Pass

-- If you don’t have a smartphone you can also get a boarding pass from select locations inside Disneyland park.
+If you don’t have a smartphone you can also get a boarding pass from select locations inside Disneyland park.
 This way will be much slower and we don’t recommend it if you can download the app.
+(Not applicable during the Disneyland reopening phase.)

-Once you enter Disneyland, open the Disneyland app and on the main page there will be a separate module: “Star Wars: Rise of the Resistance – Access by Boarding Group.”
+Once the boarding group time begins, open the Disneyland app and on the main page there will be a separate module: “Star Wars: Rise of the Resistance – Access by Boarding Group.”

 Once you are there you can request to join a boarding group.

-An important thing to remember is that boarding passes will not be available to reserve until the park’s official opening time.
-That means if Disneyland is scheduled to open at 8:00 am, you won’t be able to book a spot in the virtual queue until 8:00 am.
+An important thing to remember is that boarding passes will not be available to reserve until 7:00 am or 12:00 pm.
+Even if you try earlier than that, passes won’t be available.

-As has been the experience in Hollywood Studios, guests will be allowed to enter Disneyland before the opening time, but you will have to wait until the official opening time to book a boarding pass.
+As has been the experience in Hollywood Studios, guests will be allowed to enter Disneyland before the opening time, but this isn’t as important since boarding passes can be made ahead of time.

 3. Redeeming Your Boarding Pass